Emmett and Miriam McCoy College of Business

 Admission to the College is competitive, and a student must be admitted to the College to pursue a B.B.A. degree.
 Consideration for admission to McCoy College undergraduate programs is based on specific admission criteria.

-To be considered for admission to McCoy College, students should list a business major as their first-choice major, (accounting, computer information systems, economics, finance, management, or marketing) and apply to Texas State by the stated deadlines on the Undergraduate Admissions website.
+To be considered for admission to McCoy College, students should list a business major as their first-choice major, (accounting, information systems and analytics, economics, finance, management, or marketing) and apply to Texas State by the stated deadlines on the Undergraduate Admissions website.

-Students who are admitted to the University but denied admission to McCoy College will be considered for admission to their second choice major or if one is not listed, students will be declared an Exploratory Professional major.
+Students who are admitted to the University but denied admission to McCoy College will be considered for admission to their second choice major or if one is not listed, students will be declared Pre-Business major.

 Admission Process for Prospective Texas State Students